Ahmedjjj/Fed_distill/README.md

 # Reproducibility of experiments
 For ease of training and reproducibility, the experiments were run in a pipeline structure, with the following stages:
 1. Data splitting according to a given strategy.
-This corresponds to the file `data_split.py`
+This corresponds to the file `data_split.py`.
+This will output a `json` file containing the train and test split for each student.
-2. Training of teachers.
-This coresponds to to the file `train_teachers.py`
+3. Training of teachers.
+This coresponds to to the file `train_teachers.py`.
+This will output for each teacher i:
+      - `metrics_teacher{i}.pt`, which contains the training metrics for the corresponding teacher.
+      - `model_teacher{i}.pt`, which will contain the weights of the best performing model (in terms of test accuracy).
-3. Generating initial batches using deep inversion: This corresponds to the file `generate_initial.py`
+5. Generating initial batches using deep inversion: This corresponds to the file `generate_initial.py`.
+This will output a file containing a `dict` of two `tensors`, the images and corresponding labels.
-4. Finally, student training in the file `train_student.py`
+7. Finally, student training in the file `train_student.py`.
+This will output:
+      - `dataset.pt`, which contains the full synthetic dataset.
+      - `metrics.pt`, which contains the training metrics for the student.
+      - `student.pt`, which contains the final student model weights.
+      - for each teacher i:
+        - `di_metrics_teacher{i}.pt`, which contains the instanteneous accuracy for teacher i and the the student.

 The code is run with the amazing [Hydra](https://hydra.cc/) library.
 Please take a look at the [documentation](https://hydra.cc/docs/intro/) for more info.
 ## Experiments from Section III (Reproducing Deep Inversion)